learn-co-curriculum/dsc-z-score-p-value/README.md

 #### Is the sample "representative" ?

-So what are the chances these 50 can provide us answers that are a true representation of the whole student population of Flatiron School globally?
+So what are the chances these 50 students can provide us answers that are a true representation of the whole student population of Flatiron School globally?
 You guessed it, the chances are pretty low.
 The sample is _neither_ **random** nor **representative** of the whole population.

 >A random sample is collected when each member of the sample is chosen from the population strictly by chance.
 In order for the sample to be random, each member should be equally likely to be chosen.